jakubstefanski/dotfiles/README.md

 ## Installation

 Run `./install.sh`.
-The script will prompt before replacing any existing files.
-It is idempotent and can be used to ensure that all relevant files are links to this repository.
+The script will prompt before replacing any existing files or dconf entries.
+It is idempotent and can be used to ensure that all relevant files are links to this repository and dconf database matches.

 It uses a simple convention to map all files in `home` directory as it would be a user `${HOME}` directory.
 Notice that that it precedes all relative